sqdlab/SQDToolz/docs/Developer/ZI_QASM.md

 ## Alignment/Timing

-The scheduler in `ParserOpenQASM` adds bubbles (i.e. delays to pad the section) when sections must align (e.g. a two-qubit gate).
+The scheduler in `ParserOpenQASM` adds bubbles (i.e. delays to pad the section) when sections must align (e.g. a two-qubit gate - this includes auxiliary qubits as well!).
 To manually align multiple qubits so that future gates all start from that point, use the multi-qubit delay instruction as specified by the standard (e.g. `delay[0] q1, q2;`).
 The delay value can be zero to enforce just the alignment.

 In the case of using the *Zurich Instruments* combination of *SHFQC* and *HDAWG*, the evaluation of `dt` is taken to be 2Gs/s to match the drive/measure pulse sample rates.
-However, it will automatically evaluate as 2.4Gs/s when evaluating custom pulse waveforms on flux lines.
+However, it will automatically evaluate as ~~2.4Gs/s~~ 2Gs/s (it'll synchronise when both are in use) when evaluating custom pulse waveforms on flux lines.

+There is one other requirement regarding the [timing grids](https://docs.zhinst.com/labone_q_user_manual/core/functionality_and_concepts/03_sections_pulses/concepts/01_timing_rules.html).
+Basically:

+- Acquisition (and other system-level) commands must align to 8ns time-steps when starting
+- Sections can align with the system grid and ensure their children are sequential; but for a given signal line, there can only be one `play` and one `acquire` operation in a given section...

+The schedule parameters object takes care of this as a provision to align to such time-steps.
+That is, a delay bubble is introduced to ensure that the measurement pulses align properly...

 ## For Loops